Influenza (the flu) is a seasonal contagious respiratory illness caused by influenza viruses.

 Where to Get a Flu Vaccine

-Flu vaccine for the 2012-13 season is now available in Orange County.
 Flu vaccine (flu shot or nasal spray) is available from health care providers, clinics, and pharmacies throughout the county.
 Contact your health care provider for more information or use the flu vaccine finder below.

 The flu shot is available for everyone ages 6 months and older.

 The flu nasal spray (limited supply) is available for healthy people ages 2 – 49 years who are not pregnant and do not have certain health conditions.